 I traveled as far away as the Funnybone in the Dallas-Fort Worth area but I never hit the coasts, an area where you could easily make a living because of the sheer number of opportunities.

 Most of my time is spent with my family.
 Finding time to write new material and landing performance opportunities is challenging.
 In the past few years, I have done a few church and private venues.
-Most recently, I MC'd a show for amateurs at the Hotel Renovo in Urbandale.
+I MC'd a show for amateurs at the Hotel Renovo in Urbandale.
 I was paid $100 and given a free stay at the hotel.

 Much of what I write today comes out of the mouths of babes.
-Our children have some humorous comments.
+Our children have made humorous comments.
 For example, I was changing my shirt in the presence of our son Isaac (almost 7) when he remarked, "Dad!
 Your belly!"
 Me: I know.
 I need to lose more weight.
 Isaac: Don't you go to the tread mill?
 Me: Almost every day.
 Isaac: I'd go faster.

 - Don't let anxiety stop you.